Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 The Corn Spirit

 Note: Remember, ancient Celtic people had never heard of the Native American maize corn we know today.
-When using the word corn dolly, imagine a grain dolly.
+When thinking of a corn dolly, imagine a grain dolly.

-At the end of each harvest season, the Celtic people would not harvest a limited amount of grain.
-It was thought that if all the plants were harvested, the Corn Spirit would be displaced, and it would drift away, unable to find its way back.
+At the end of each harvest season, the Celtic people didn’t harvest a limited amount of grain.
+They believed that if all the plants were harvested, the Corn Spirit would be displaced and drift away, unable to find its way back.

 The leftover grain would be crafted to look like a man, woman, or significant spiritual symbol.
 Since the corn dolly symbolized the spirit of the Corn, it was often included in important ceremonies and celebrations.
 Come Spring, the corn dolly would be ceremonially burned before planting any new crops for the year.